Navigating the Rules of Accessibility

 Multinational corporations, regardless of where they are based, need to adhere to the requirements in EN 301 549 if they wish to do business with European organizations.

-This is just a brief summary of the common terminology that is being heard today with regard to digital accessibility.
+This is just a brief summary of the common terminology that is being heard today with regard to digital accessibility legislation.
 To find out more about digital accessibility lawsuits, check out: